Gator-PASE/gator-pase.github.io/content/event/fall-2024-gbm/index.md

   country: United States

 summary: Join us for our first GBM of the Fall 2024 semester!
 abstract: 'Welcome to the new semester!
-This upcoming Tuesday, August 27th, we will have our first general body meeting (GBM) in JG32 at the Biomedical Sciences Building.
+This upcoming Wednesday, September 4th, we will have our first general body meeting (GBM) in JG32 at the Biomedical Sciences Building.
 Enjoy a free lunch while will present our plans for this academic year, have a discussion about the topics in our recent newsletter, and hear your ideas for other initiatives!'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.